India eyes doubling cash handout for women farmers ahead of vote - sources

 Women have been a key support base for Modi and his Hindu nationalist Bharatiya Janata Party (BJP), which is widely expected to win the next election, according to opinion polls.

-The party late last year handsomely won elections in three out of four major states, delivering better-than-expected results in states like Madhya Pradesh in central India with women overwhelmingly voted for it there.
+The BJP late last year handsomely won elections in three out of four major states.